 Call the MD EBT Customer Call Center at 1-800-997-2222

 There are several ways to submit a claim to recover your stolen food or cash benefits.
-You can submit an EBT claim form online in English or Spanish using your mymdthink.maryland.gov account, or submit a paper claim form in person or by mail to your Local Department of Social Services.
-Customers who are not able to submit an online or paper claim form on their own may call the Maryland Benefits Center operated by Benefits Data Trust (BDT) at 1-833-373-5867.
-BDT is a leading SNAP Outreach Partner and is open Monday – Friday, 9:00 AM – 5:00 PM.
+You can submit an EBT claim form online using your mymdthink.maryland.gov account or submit a paper claim form in person or by mail to your Local Department of Social Services.

-We will review your submitted EBT fraud claim within 15 days.
-After the review is completed, we will notify you by mail and email (if you applied online) that your claim is either approved or denied.
-We may contact you if we need additional information to review your claim.
+Your SNAP EBT stolen benefits claim will be reviewed within 10 business days after the claim is submitted.
+After the review is completed, you will receive a notice that your claim is either approved or denied.
+We may contact you if additional information is needed.

-If your fraud claim is denied, you can request a “Fair Hearing”.
+If your claim is denied you can request a “Fair Hearing”.
 Your Fair Hearing Request form will be submitted to the Office of Administrative Hearings (OAH).
 OAH will notify you of the appointed date and time of the hearing to review your complaint.

 If you need emergency food assistance because your benefits were stolen, click here to find the nearest food pantry.
 Food pantries provide emergency food assistance that you and your family may rely on until you regain access to your EBT benefits.